iceman3k/stremio-docker-nvenc/README.md

 #- Add nginx CORS for security.

 PRs and Issues are welcome.
 If you find an issue, please let me know.

+## Thank You
+A huge credit goes to the `tsaridas/stremio-docker` project, which provided the majority of the code and inspiration for my project.
+This project was also assisted by Gemini CLI and Grok.